 Before you begin reading about aortic stenosis in children, please read the explanation of how the normal heart works for a basic understanding of its structure and function.

-When the heart squeezes, the left ventricle (the lower left chamber) contracts, pushing blood out into the aorta, the main artery that takes blood to the body.
-The aortic valve sits on the way out of the heart, to prevent blood from leaking back into the heart between beats.
+When the heart squeezes, the left ventricle (the lower left chamber) contracts, pushing blood into the aorta, the main artery that takes blood to the body.
+The aortic valve is located between the left ventricle and the aorta and prevents blood from leaking back into the heart between beats.
 A normal aortic valve is made up of three thin leaflets.

-In aortic stenosis, the leaflets are fused or are too thick, or there are fewer than three.
-As a result, the valve is too narrow, and the heart has to work harder to pump enough blood to the body.
-Aortic stenosis, or obstruction at the aortic valve, can be trivial, mild, moderate, severe or critical.
+In aortic stenosis, or obstruction at the aortic valve, the leaflets are fused or are too thick.
+As a result, the valve is too narrow and causes obstruction to blood flow out of the heart.
+The heart has to work harder to pump enough blood to the body.
+Aortic stenosis can be trivial, mild, moderate, severe or critical.

-Sometimes the stenosis is below the valve, caused by a fibrous membrane or a muscular ridge.
+Sometimes the stenosis is below the valve in the left ventricle, caused by a fibrous membrane or a muscular ridge.
 This is called subaortic stenosis.
 Also, the stenosis can occur above the valve, in the aorta itself; this is called supravalvar aortic stenosis.

 In rare cases, newborns have critical aortic stenosis, which requires immediate medical attention.
 Sometimes these severe cases are diagnosed before birth, through our Fetal Heart Program.